Sunday July 25, 2010

 - June 14: M's 9, Dodgers 8: Leading 8-4 in the 7th, Bob Wells gives up two homers to make it 8-7.
 He's relieved by Norm Charlton who gives up a leadoff walk in the 8th to Greg Gagne, who goes to third on a botched pick-off attempt and scores on a bunt.
 Tie game.
 M's win on a Russ Davis walk-off homer.
 Why don't I remember that?
 Other HRs: Junior, Edgar, Sorrento.

 - June 24: A's 4, M's 1: This is one of the greatest losses a pitcher has ever thrown.
 Do we have a category for that?
 We should.
 The second guy up gets a hit, so no chance for a no-hitter, and in fact they get 11 hits off of him, which isn't good for most pitchers and abyssmal for Randy.
 But he strikes out 19 and walks none.
-He had 18 Ks after 8 innings and boy were we cheering for a couple of Ks in that final innings.
-(The record, then and now, is 20.)
+He had 18 Ks after 8 innings and boy were we cheering for a couple of Ks in that final inning.
 One of the A's four runs was also memorable.
 A 538-foot homerun by Mark McGwire, which almost hits the Diamond Vision screen in the upper deck in left field.
 Of course now it feels tainted but back then it was fun.
-Dave Niehaus had fun with the call, too: “A high fly ball, belted, and I mean belted, deep to left field, into the upper deck!
-My, oh my, what a shot by Mark McGwire!
-That is probably the longest home run ever hit here.”
+Dave Niehaus had fun with the call, too: “A high fly ball, belted!
+And I mean belted!”
 Meanwhile the M's lack of run production wasn't Junior's fault.
-He came within his signature hit of the cycle: single, double, triple... and walk.
+He came within his signature hit of the cycle: single, double, triple... walk.

 - June 27: M's 8, Angels 1: HRs: A-Rod and Buhner.
 Jay's goes 459 feet.
 Not McGwire but not chopped liver.